-With World Mental Health Day today, this is a suitable time to discuss mental health and addiction from an overall, healthcare system perspective.
+With World Mental Health Day in October, this is a suitable time to discuss mental health and addiction from an overall, healthcare system perspective.

 Patients who struggle with mental health and addiction interact with the healthcare system on a significantly more frequent basis than the average Canadian.
 There are many points of care delivery – in addition to their primary care physician, these individuals interact with a wide range of mental health care providers including psychiatrists, psychologists, addiction counsellors, social workers, psychiatric nurses and sometimes many more.

 In the community, they may have case managers, social workers and rehab providers.
 If they suffer an acute mental illness, relapse, overdose or experience anything requiring immediate treatment, there are visits to hospital emergency rooms, lengthy stays in mental health clinics and residential withdrawal management programs.

 Mental health and substance–use disorders seldom occur in isolation.
 Patients frequently suffer with both and may also have a number of general medical illnesses especially chronic diseases such as heart disease, diabetes and cancer.
 Managing the multiple conditions, long lists of medications, and grappling with the impact of the condition itself, mental health patients are more likely than others to accidentally omit important medical information or report it incorrectly to their care providers.

 Given these realities, improving the quality of care for patients depends on the effective collaboration of all the providers involved.
 Providers need to share the information they gather about patients in a shared care plan.